 Walking jungle paths is incorporated into many of Slickrock's other activities.
 On our Belize Adventure Week itinerary we hike through lush jungle during the portage on the Caves Branch River, which provides an excellent opportunity to see rainforest flora and fauna.

-When exploring Tikal our groups hike through miles of rainforest, preserved through a national park, which teems with wildlife.
-We also hike over a mile through jungle to get to the entrance of Che Chem Ha cave on our Adventure Week trip.
+When exploring Xunantunich our groups hike through rainforest, preserved through a national park.
+We also hike through 2 miles of jungle to get to the top of Antelope Falls on our Adventure Week trip.
 Along the way your guide will point out various plants and their medicinal uses.
 Numerous birds and iguana are often seen.

 Birders will find many opportunities in Belize, and most birding tours incorporate hiking.
 Most jungle lodges in Cayo (the area around the city of San Ignacio) offer birding tours.
 To see a list of our favorite lodges in Cayo, visit our Things to Do in Belize page.